dustinpfister/blog_posts/_posts/canvas-example-turret-defense.md

 ## 5 - Conclusion

 So although I have the basic idea of this canvas example of a turret invasion defense type game working okay, there is much more work I would need to do to get this one to start to feel like an actual game.
 I am not happy with how this one turned out at least at the time of this writing at least.
 I think I might need to get around to doing a full redo of the source code from the bottom up actually.
 After making a lot more canvas examples there are certain things that I think I need to just not do when working out a game module.
+For example I now have a half way decent object pool module that I keep improving as i use it in various other examples, so I would just use that and pull code that has to do with it out of the game.js module.

 In any case working on this was not a total loss, much of what I have together here will still work just find, I just need a little more time to clean up what I did here.
 The bad news with this one though is that there are many other canvas examples that I have made that I think desire more attention, so I may or may not get back around to this one at some point in the future.